Eppo-exp/eppo-docs/docs/sdks/sdk-features/debugging-flag-assignment.md

 ### Scenario: Your flag is disabled

-When your flag is disabled, your `flagEvaluationCode` will be `FLAG_UNRECOGNIZED_OR_DISABLED`, and your supplied `defaultValue` will be assigned to `value`.
-Pay attention to your `environmentName` in this scenario since you may not be working in the environment you used to define your flags.
+When your flag is disabled, your `flagEvaluationCode` will be `FLAG_UNRECOGNIZED_OR_DISABLED`, and the supplied `defaultValue` argument will be assigned to `variation`.
+Pay attention to your `environmentName` in this scenario, since you may not be working in the environment you used to configure your flag.

 ```typescript
 const flagKey = 'some-disabled-flag';